Darkfall (Carmody novel): Main story

 Meanwhile, Glynn is desperate to reach Darkfall to return home to her sister, particularly after the apparent death of Solen.
 To gain coin to pay for the ship fare, Glynn attempts to sell a rare stone to the leader of the anti-Darkfall cult run by the Draaka.
 Instead, Glynn is drugged and enslaved until a Draaka leader, Bayard, assigns her to academic work after her pet, the fienna, forms a special attachment to Glynn.
 Glynn is to ensure the fienna successfully gives birth to its rare offspring.
 Meanwhile, Glynn adopts the persona of a Fomikan who had worked on an aspi breeder’s farm, lest she be discovered as a stranger to Keltor.

 Through a vision, Ember saves the Holder's (the King) life from an assassination attempt by Coralyn, his mother, who wants to put her other son, Kalide, on the throne.
 Bleyd, the son of an Isle leader, is framed and tortured.
 After a successful rescue attempt, Ember and Bleyd are smuggled onto a ship heading to Darkfall where Ember hopes to find healing from her worsening brain tumour.
 Alene gives her own a’luwtha (a stringed instrument) as a gift, which helps Embers unlock her memory.

 Meanwhile, Glynn travels with the Draaka cult to the island of Ramidan.
-However, in a violent storm, Bayard falls overboard and drowns while Glynn helps the fienna give birth.
+In a violent storm, Bayard falls overboard and drowns while Glynn helps the fienna give birth.
 Solen assists her, after revealing his existence to Glynn.
 The dying mother fienna gives Glynn special abilities to save its last offspring by creating a special connection between Glynn, the baby fienna and partially with Solen.
 Solen and Glynn also reveal their strong love for one another.
 As the ship pulls into the harbour, she is unknowingly watching Ember's ship departing.

-Segue Chapters
+Segue chapters

 Throughout the novel, the plot is broken up by stories of people observed by the Watcher back in our world in the same relative time.
 All are connected with Glynn and Ember in some way, and somehow with Keltor.
 These include stories of Faye and Tabby; a male nurse who cares for a comatose man who also cared for Ember; a clarinet player and his comatose mother; a security guard; a policeman named Johnny; and a jogger who found Wind's suicide note.

-Voice and Setting
+Voice and setting

 The story is told in the third-person through the protagonists, Glynn and Ember Flanders.
 These Australian twin sisters are drawn separately through the portal from Earth to the world of Keltor and the plot follows their parallel journeys.
 The narrative alternates every few chapters between each sister's events and perspective.

 The story begins briefly in Greece on Earth, where the sisters are holidaying.
-However the majority of the narrative is set in Keltor, a small pre-development alternate world of seven islands.
+The majority of the narrative is set in Keltor, a small pre-development alternate world of seven islands.